 Young confessed in an interview with The Catholic Moment, newspaper of the Diocese of Lafayette in Indiana, that she did not know much about her Catholic faith or about St. Theodora when she started school there.

 But throughout her research for A Belief in Providence, her faith deepened and she developed what she calls a friendship with the saint.
 Her book certainly reflects this and readers will benefit greatly from it.

 Joy Wambeke is based in Marshall, Minnesota.

-Providence: A Life of Saint Theodora Guérin
+A Belief in Providence: A Life of Saint Theodora Guérin

 To order: shop.indianahistory.org